 The Commission provided policy advice to Government on a pension for the severely injured which has since informed this Victims’ Payment Scheme.

-This Scheme is now in the hands of government and the Commission will have no direct role in administering it but can keep you up to date on its status.
+This Scheme is now in the hands of government and the Commission will have no direct role in administering it but can keep you up to date on its status via our website and mailing list.
 If you would like this to happen, please contact us to provide your contact details.